straysheep-dev/ansible-configs/configure_gnupg/README.md

 configure_gnupg
 =========

-[Installs a hardened configuration for GPG](https://github.com/drduh/YubiKey-Guide?tab=readme-ov-file#configuration), add support to your shell via `~/.bashrc`.
+[Installs a hardened configuration for GnuPG](https://github.com/drduh/YubiKey-Guide?tab=readme-ov-file#configuration), adds support to your shell via `~/.bashrc`.
 This allows you to use GPG keys for SSH.
 It also includes a shell script to "refresh" access to a smartcard (Yubikey) if for example the card becomes disconnected (sometimes the case on WSL if putting a laptop into sleep / suspend), or you're switching between cards that do not share the same identity.
 The script can also be used to just refresh the connection to the gpg-agent in general.

 - [gpg.conf](https://github.com/drduh/config/blob/master/gpg.conf)
 - [gpg-agent.conf](https://github.com/drduh/config/blob/master/gpg-agent.conf)